Karl Hawley: Coaching career

-In 2023, Hawley has been actively involved in coaching at various levels, focusing on youth development.
-He has been working with local football academies in the West Midlands, where he helps young players transition to professional football.
-His experience as a forward and his knowledge of lower league football has been particularly valuable in mentoring young strikers.
+Since 2023, Hawley has been actively involved in coaching at various levels, focusing on youth development.
+He has been working with football academies in the West Midlands.
 Hawley has also been involved in several grassroots football initiatives aimed at increasing participation in the sport in underrepresented areas.

-He is also a regular guest on local football shows, providing insights into lower league football and discussing the challenges facing young footballers aspiring to make it to the professional level.
+He is also a regular guest on local football shows, providing insights into lower league football.

-Coaching career

-After a successful spell at Stourbridge he left at the end of the season for League 2 side Mansfield Town to become a first team coach.

-On 30 October 2017, Hawley was hired as a temporary manager.
-He left the job again on 12 November 2017.